Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **24.What is isNaN in JavaScript?**
 - isNaN() is a function is used to check whether the given value is an illegal number or not.
 If it returns true, the value is a Not a number.
 Else returns false.
 It value is a number.

+**25.What is the difference between slice and splice?**

+The methods slice() and splice() are widely used methods for array manipulations.

+**Slice() Method:**
+- Slice method is used to create a new array from the original array.
+It takes two arguments the start index, indicating where to begin the slice, and the end index is not included in the sliced array.

+**Slice() Method:**
+- Splice is used to add or remove items in the original array.
+It takes n number of arguments the start index, indicating where the modification should begin, and the number of elements to be removed.
+Additionally, you can include optional arguments to specify new elements to be add.